The best present for the man who's already "won the game."

 Seriously, do you want to man things up a bit around the office, and hammer home some hard truths about winning and losing?
 Turn your family/friends/colleagues into the “greedy, self-serving punks" that they really are, and have a blast doing it?
 Then this school of hard knocks disguised as a classic board game is just what you need to whip the lame complainers in your life into shape, for good and ever.
 It's way better than an Ivy League education, and will give their narrow minds a very much-needed kick in the pants, figuratively speaking, of course – which they'll thank you for later.

 A cool and creative upside the head smack of old school fun.
-Just twenty-five clams.
+Just twenty-nine clams.

 The board game for horrible people.

 ONEUPMANSHIP is all about having a good time with family and friends.
 No it's not, it's about winning – pure and simple.
 Just kidding!
 Play the game like you mean it: Buy low, sell high.
 Wheel and deal.
 Then double deal.
 Live large.
 Lose huge.
 My building's bigger.
 25 pushups?
 Boom.
 Boom.
 Boom.
 Trophy Wife swap, anyone?
 Indian Arm Wrestling... ha, piece of cake.
 Yikes!
 Bankruptcy happens.
 The first player to reach $100,000 wins.